 This mini-grant program is for student initiatives involving community action.

-Specifically, projects should support the following goals:
+Specifically, projects should contribute to the public good and support the following learning goals:

 - Strengthening students’ civic identity.